-I previously wrote about my process to publish posts on my blog but in the meantime I have been quite busy.
+I previously wrote about my process to publish posts on my blog, but in the meantime I have been quite busy.
 My workflow has now changed quite a bit.

-I had a single script called notion_export.py living in my blog’s repository that downloaded all posts and their assets and copied them into my _posts directory.
+Before, I had a single script called notion_export.py living in my blog’s repository that downloaded all posts and their assets and copied them into my _posts directory.
 This script ran daily on GitHub Actions and mirrored my entire writings from Notion to my blog.

 • Instead of downloading all posts, it only exports those that have changed since it last downloaded them.